jgabrielsen/Boney/README.md

 Themes based on the Skeleton boilerplate for Pico CMS.

 It is essentially the default Pico theme with Skeleton grafted on and the redudant CSS and markup pared away.
+Skeleton styles were generally kept instead of Pico ones, but then if you're using a minimal boilerplate like Skeleton, you're probably going to change the default styles anyway.

 It's probably a bit sloppy, but it lets me skip a chunk of work when building a responsive website on top of PicoCMS.
+Thought it might be useful to others as well.

-The 1280px version extends the Skeleton framework using the column width calculations found in this [tutorial](http://webdesign.tutsplus.com/tutorials/building-a-responsive-layout-with-skeleton-widescreen--webdesign-7473).
+The 1280px version extends Skeleton using the column-width calculations found in this [tutorial](http://webdesign.tutsplus.com/tutorials/building-a-responsive-layout-with-skeleton-widescreen--webdesign-7473).

 ### Installation